27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 Find Fresh Produce at West Seattle Harvest Fest

-Fall is the perfect time of year to get freshly harvested local fruits, vegetables, and hand-made goods.
+Fall is the perfect time to get freshly harvested local fruits, vegetables, and hand-made goods.

 The West Seattle Harvest Fest is the best place to view all the local Seattle offerings.

-Taking place in late October, this fest is a great way to enjoy all of the best products that Seattle has to offer.
+In late October, this fest is a great way to enjoy all of the best products that Seattle offers.

 Try All the Fall Beers at Fremont Oktoberfest